 This room has a capacity for 28 children.
 Our Explorers and Investigators staff are:

-Vicki - Room Leader, SENDCO and Level 3+
+Vicki - Deputy Manager, Room Leader, SENDCO - Level 5

 Both rooms follow a similar daily routine, and within both we always find opportunities for play and having fun.
 Play is a vital part in understanding and being able to do, therefore resources, talk, modelling and activities support this.